-- Building up your passive income or MRR (monthly recurring revenue) to make money while you sleep.
+- Building up your passive income or MRR (monthly recurring revenue).

-The reason for this movement, now, is simple: Never before in the history of mankind has there been a better, simpler or more opportunity-rich time to start a business, diversify your income or Build Your Nest Egg 🥚.
+Never before in the history of mankind has there been a better, simpler, or more opportunity-rich time to start a business, diversify your income, and Build Your Nest Egg 🥚.

 * Note – I didn’t use the word “easier” in my last sentence deliberately.
 Let’s face it, building anything valuable, be it a business or something else, is never ‘easy’.